2007 HINDRAF rally: Religious persecution

-Religious persecution has been formidable source of marginalization of the people of Indian origin in Malaysia.Between April to May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
+Religious persecution has been formidable source of marginalization of the people of Indian origin in Malaysia.
+Between April and May 2006, several Hindu temples were demolished by city hall authorities in the country, accompanied by violence against Hindus.
 On 21 April 2006, the Malaimel Sri Selva Kaliamman Temple in Kuala Lumpur was destroyed by the City Hall authorities because of violation of construction laws.

 The president of the Consumers Association of Subang and Shah Alam in Selangor State has been helping to organize efforts to stop the local authorities in the Muslim dominated city of Shah Alam from demolishing a 107-year-old Hindu temple.
 The growing Islamization in Malaysia is a cause for concern to many Malaysians who follow minority religions such as Hinduism.
 On 11 May 2006, armed city hall officers from Kuala Lumpur forcefully demolished part of a 60-year-old suburban temple that serves more than 1000 Hindus.
 Moreover, the demolition of the Seri Maha Mariamman Temple in Padang Jawa, Shah Alam just a few days before Deepavali which is most important Hindu festival of lights in 2007.

-Not only that, an interesting case was the attempted demolition of the Sri Kaliamman Temple just outside Angkasapuri, which is the headquarters for Radio Televisyen Malaysia (RTM).The temple was asked to evacuate for security reasons stating that it was a security risk.
+Not only that, an interesting case was the attempted demolition of the Sri Kaliamman Temple just outside Angkasapuri, which is the headquarters for Radio Televisyen Malaysia (RTM).
+The temple was asked to evacuate for security reasons stating that it was a security risk.
 The President of Temple confirmed that it was authorized by a former Minister of Information that the temple which was built by the staff of RTM remain at its present location which is part of the land of Angkasapuri.
 As the leader of Hindu delegation in the committee, he enquired with the National Security Council representatives at the meeting whether the surau or the proposed site for the RM5million new mosque in the Angkasapuri compound was open for the staff only or the public as well.
 He stated that if the public is allowed to visit this Islamic place of worship, then how does the question of security arise when the temple is outside the compound.
 To this, the representative answered that it was open to the public as well.
 On pressing further, there were no answers and the matter was not brought up by the authorities after.

 The Hindu Rights Action Force or HINDRAF, a coalition of several NGO's, have protested these demolitions by lodging complaints with the Prime Minister of Malaysia but with no response.
 Many Hindu advocacy groups have protested what they allege is a systematic plan of temple cleansing in Malaysia.
 The official reason given by the Malaysian government has been that the temples were built "illegally".
 However, several of the temples are centuries old.

 According to a lawyer for HINDRAF, a Hindu temple is demolished in Malaysia once every three weeks.